IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

  |- ibm-spectrum-scale-pvc.yaml        << persistent volume claim (PVC), depends on storage class created by ibm-spectrum-scale-sc.yaml
  |- ibm-spectrum-scale-test-pod.yaml   << test pod example, mounts PVC created by ibm-spectrum-scale-pvc.yaml
 ```
-The **config.yaml** file is a copy of the *values.yaml* and holds the customizable parameters for the
+The **config.yaml** file is a copy of the *values.yaml* and holds all customizable parameters for the
 IBM Spectrum Scale CNSA deployment.
+The **minimal-config.yaml** holds just a minimum set of required
+variables for the deployment and can be extended with additional values from the [values.yaml](helm/ibm-spectrum-scale/values.yaml)
-It needs to be edited accordingly to reflect the local environment.
+as needed.
+Either one can be used and needs to be edited accordingly to reflect the local environment.

 The Helm chart for the IBM Spectrum Scale CNSA and CSI driver deployment is located in the **helm/** directory
 as **ibm-spectrum-scale**.
 The Helm charts consists of a default **values.yaml** file
-that defines the available *parameters* and their *default values* which are used in the YAML templates.
+that defines all the available *parameters* and their *default values* which are used in the YAML templates.

 The **crds/** directory stores the unchanged official *custom resource definitions* (CRDs)
 and *namespace* manifests for IBM Spectrum Scale CNSA/CSI which will not be templated by Helm.

 The **Chart.yaml** file describes the general properties of the Helm chart such as the Helm chart name, the Helm chart *version*
 and the *appVersion*.
-The *appVersion* is *v5.1.1.4* reflecting the IBM Spectrum Scale CNSA version v5.1.1.4.
+The *appVersion* is *v5.1.2.1* reflecting the IBM Spectrum Scale CNSA version v5.1.2.1.

 The Helm chart is based on the original YAML manifests from the public IBM Github repository:
 - [IBM Spectrum Scale container native](https://github.com/IBM/ibm-spectrum-scale-container-native)